gargvishesh/druid/docs/multi-stage-query/index.md

 > INSERT syntax is in a work-in-progress state for the alpha.
 It is expected to
 > change in future releases.

-With Talaria, Druid can use the results of a query to create a new datasource or to append or replace data in an existing datasource.
+With the multi-stage query engine, Druid can use the results of a query to create a new datasource or to append or replace data in an existing datasource.
 In Druid, these operations are all performed using `INSERT INTO ...
 SELECT` syntax.

 For example: